kiwipy/chat/README.md

 Set this up on a ssh server for users to chat with each other :smiley:<br>
 Run **sudo toolbox-chat-setup --init** or **sudo ./setup.sh --init** to create the server.<br>

-Default server location /srv/toolbox-chat.<br>
-Default chatroom "default".<br>
+Default server location is /srv/toolbox-chat and the default chatroom is "default".<br>

-:arrow_right: Color coded nicks.<br>
-:arrow_right: The WORDLIST file created can be populated with "forbidden" words separated with spaces<br>

 > [!NOTE]
-> Only private messages are sent to offline users.<br>
+> :arrow_right: Only private messages are sent to offline users.<br>
-> Ability to change chatrooms (setup beforehand with **sudo toolbox-chat-setup --add**).<br>
+> :arrow_right: Ability to change chatrooms (setup beforehand with **sudo toolbox-chat-setup --add**).<br>
+> :arrow_right: The WORDLIST file created can be populated with "forbidden" words separated with spaces.<br>

 >[!TIP]
 > Ban user by changing owner of corresponding /srv/toolbox-chat/default/username file to root.